notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - Measurement of Issue Salience and Relevance
 	- population-level measures (a kind of poll)
 		- "Have you heard about it" poll:  [[MorningConsult25negEconNewsBreakThru|MorningConsult25: Negative economic news is increasingly breaking through with Americans]]
+- Biden didn't get that inflation and his age were his most important numbers: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 - [[#Salient hypocrisy tracker]]
 ###### Trump Voter Satisfaction (post-2024 election)
 - [[Longwell25areTrumpVotersGetAsk|Longwell25: Are These Trump Voters Getting What They Voted For? (with Mark Leibovich)]]